Zamiell/stardew-valley/Min-Max_Guide.md

 ### Birthdays

-* In a min-max run concerned only with gold accumulation, then it is optimal to ignore all of the villagers.
+* In a min-max run concerned only with gold accumulation, then it is optimal to ignore all of the NPCs.
-* If you need friendship with villagers to meet the conditions for your run goal, then it is generally optimal to defer giving gifts for as long as possible.
-For example, if the goal is the run is to have maximum friendship with all villagers by the end of year 2, then you would want to defer giving any gifts until summer of year 2.
+* If you need friendship with NPCs to meet the conditions for your run goal, then it is generally optimal to defer giving gifts for as long as possible.
+For example, if the goal is the run is to have maximum friendship with all NPCs by the end of year 2, then you would want to defer giving any gifts until summer of year 2.
 (It is optimal to wait as long as possible since "spare time" is extremely limited at the beginning of the game.)
-* For more in-depth information on each villager, see [Appendix C](#appendix-b-birthdays).
+* For more in-depth information on each NPC, see [Appendix C](#appendix-b-birthdays).

 ### Other Notes